How To Get From Charles De Gaulle Airport CDG To Paris

 Taxis from CDG to Paris

-Taxis are by far the most expensive way to get to the center of Paris.
+Taxis are another great way of getting to the center of Paris from Charles de Gaulle.
 You will be able to haul a taxi pretty much at the exit of each terminal building (make sure to only use official taxis from the designated taxi stand).
-Depending on where you are staying in Paris, the ride will last between 30 minutes to one hour.

 Taxis from CDG to Paris operate on a flat rate system.
 Fares are as follow:

-• Taxis to Paris Right Bank cost €53.
+• Taxis to Paris Right Bank cost €55.

-• Taxis to Paris Left Bank cost €58.
+• Taxis to Paris Left Bank cost €62.

 Taxis generally take credit cards.